-- 1. The candidate shall have been a member of the Fontbonne faculty for a minimum of ten years and be at least 62 years of age; - 2.
+- 1. The candidate shall have been a member of the Fontbonne faculty for a minimum of ten years: - 2.
 The conferring of this rank shall be recommended by the departmental chairperson and the Vice President for Academic Affairs; and - 3.
 The candidate shall be recognized as an outstanding teacher and contributor to the University community by the affirmative vote of the Committee on Rank and Tenure.